krwhynot/LogoCraft_AzureWeb/cline_docs/systemPatterns.md

    - Utilizes Bootstrap for responsive layout and styling
    - Vite is used as the build tool and development server

-2. **Backend**: API service (currently simulated in the frontend)
+2. **Backend**: Azure Functions serverless API
-   - Planned to handle image processing and storage
+   - Handles image processing and storage operations
-   - Will provide RESTful endpoints for the frontend to interact with
+   - Provides RESTful endpoints for the frontend to interact with
+   - Uses Azure Blob Storage for image storage
+   - Implements two main functions:
+     - GetSasToken: Generates SAS tokens for secure blob storage access
+     - ProcessImage: Handles image processing with the Sharp library

 ## Key technical decisions
 1. **Component Structure**: The UI is divided into modular components, each responsible for a specific part of the functionality: